 So pathetic.

-On the job from hired to retired, also new podcast from our friends at Express Employment Professionals that digs into the lives of men and women at work and explores their journeys as they fight to make the American dream a reality.
+On the job, from hired to retired, it's a new podcast from our friends at Express Employment Professionals that digs into the lives of men and women at work and explores their journeys as they fight to make the American dream a reality.

-And part of the reason I think that the storyline is that we haven't done much is because in part the president and others have said these early timelines about things need to be done by a certain point.
+Congress goes on for two years, and part of the reason I think that the storyline is that we haven't done much is because, in part, the president and others have set these early timelines about things need to be done by a certain point.

-Now, our new president, of course, not been in this line of work before.
+Now, our new president had, of course, not been in this line of work before, and I think had excessive expectations about how quickly things happen in the Democratic process.

-and of course our political adversaries would love to say that anytime.
+And of course, our political adversaries would be about to say that anytime.

 How much have we done to make America competitive again and to grow again?